 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Pakistan Journal Medical Research publishes original material of interest to the researchers, scientists and practitioners in the broad field of medicine, bio-medical sciences and health research.
-Articles describing original clinical or laboratory investigations, field health studies and case reports will be considered for publication.
-From time to time invited articles, editorials and review of selected topics will be published.
-Manuscripts, including illustrations and tables must be original and not under consideration by another publication.
-Ethical clearance is mandatory for all submissions and must be enclosed with manuscript.
+Pakistan Journal Medical Research (PJMR) is an open access; peer reviewed journal publishes original material of interest to the researchers, scientists and practitioners in the broad field of medicine, bio-medical sciences and health research.
+Articles describing original clinical or laboratory investigations, field health studies and case reports, letter to editor, short communication and editorial is considered for publication.
+From time to time invited articles, editorials and reviews (preferably systematic reviews) published.

 Pakistan Journal Medical Research has agreed to receive manuscripts in accordance with the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals," as cited in N. Engl.
 J. Med., 1997,336:309-15.
 In preparing manuscripts, authors should follow the "Uniform Requirements for Manuscript Submitted to Biomedical Journals" and specific author instructions detailed below:

-All submitted manuscripts will go through the HEC recommended “Peer Review Process” and initially will be assessed by the Editorial Staff.
-The manuscripts will be checked for initial assessment as follows;
+All submitted manuscripts will go through the Higher Education Comission (HEC) recommended “Peer Review Process” after initial assessment by the by the Editorial Staff.
+The manuscripts are checked for initial assessment as follows;

 The Manuscripts after initial assessment will then be sent for “double blind peer review” process by at least two (02) reviewers (one from subject specialty and other preferably from research background).
 As per HEC guidelines, articles will be sent to national and international reviewers.
 After receiving the comments from the reviewers, the Editor/Editor in Chief can make any of the following decision according to the quality of manuscript;